 Undergraduate research opportunities in partnering universities include an Electric Power and Energy Systems concentration at Arizona State University, a Renewable Energy Systems certificate program at Florida A&M/Florida State and a power emphasis at Missouri S&T.

-If you are interested in applying for the 2017 Summer REU please complete the FREEDM 2017 Application
+If you are interested in applying for the 2017 Summer REU please complete the FREEDM 2017 Application.
+The application deadline is March 15, 2017.

 Pre-College Students and Teachers